laurentlb/skydoc/test/self_doc_golden.md

         List of strings; optional
         <p>
-          A list of canonical flags to affect Starlark semantics for the Starlark interpretter during documentatoin generation.
+          A list of canonical flags to affect Starlark semantics for the Starlark interpretter during documentation generation.
 This should only be used to maintain compatibility with non-default semantic flags required to use the given Starlark symbols.
 <br><br>For example, if <code>//foo:bar.bzl</code> does not build except when a user would specify
 <code>--incompatible_foo_semantic=false</code>, then this attribute should contain